Smoking Fish Tips

 Preserving/Curing Before Smoking

-The fish should be cured first before smoke preserving it.
-Curing is another method of preserving.
-Preserving before preserving?
-Why?
-Because it helps to extend the shelf life of the fish.
 This preliminary curing step involves soaking the fish in a salt brine, anywhere from a few minutes to a few hours.
 Sugar and spices may be added to it as well.
 The brine is usually 1 part salt to 7 parts water.

 The amount of time for the brine cure depends on the size and type of the fish.
 Pieces 1 inch thick will need about two to three hours for a medium cure.
 More or less time will determine more or less amount of the salt content that will be infused into the fish.
 The same applies accordingly for smaller and larger pieces of fish.

-Smoking The Fish
+Tips For Smoking The Fish

 After the fish is finished curing, allow it to dry thoroughly before you smoke it.
 You can season it if you so desire to.
 Then place it in your smoker for about an hour or until the fish is done, depending on its size.